EmbeddedSystemClass/ARM-Ports/test-ports-F4/README.md

 This exercises each available port on the processor, aimed specifically at the STAMP board based on the ET-ARM-STAMP.
-The ports are set to digital output and toggled, then some are set to digital inputs while the remaining outputs are toggled to check for shorts between pins.
+The ports are set to digital output and toggled.

 This allows an LED or meter to be used to identify the correct working of the pin.
 The process can be operated at higher speed for use of a CRO.

-Suitable for the STM32F10x series of processors.
+Suitable for the STM32F4xx series of processors.
-The processors tested were the STM32F103R4T6 and the STM32F103RET6.
+The processor tested was the STM32F405RGT6 1K Flash, 128K RAM.

 (c) K. Sarkies 10/02/2018